 - 1. The expert's salary shall consist of the basic salary as appointed to a post held by the expert and a seniority allowance for continuing service on that post, plus, if the expert has been assigned an additional function, an allowance for performing that function.
 The amount of the salary and of the allowances shall be determined by means of multipliers corresponding to multiple anticipated medium salary in organisations remunerated from the state budget. - 2.
 An expert shall be entitled to an extra salary payable once a year to employees of agencies remunerated from the state budget, at the amount and under the conditions laid down in separate provisions. - 3.
-The President of the Patent Office may, on the conditions laid down by the Prime Minister, establish an award fund intended for awarding for particular achievements in the expert's work. - 4.
+An award fund intended for awarding experts, assistant experts and candidates for experts for particular achievements in their work shall be established at the amount of 3% of the planned funds for their salaries.
+The amount of the deduction for the award fund may be increased by the President of the Patent Office within the amount of the wage fund held. - 4.
 The provisions of the Act on civil service in part relating to the grant of anniversary awards and single compensations payable to an employee being pensioned for disability to work or retired on a pension shall apply accordingly to experts. - 5.
-The Prime Minister shall, by way of regulation, determine multipliers of anticipated medium salary in organisations remunerated from the state budget which are to serve as a basis for determining the amount of the basic salary appointed to expert's posts and the amounts of seniority and function allowances, as well as the conditions on which the award fund referred to in paragraph (3) may be established, in particular the amount to be allocated for that fund within the total amount of the personal salaries fund.
+The Prime Minister shall, by way of regulation, determine multipliers of the basic salary referred to in paragraph (1) as a basis for determining the amount of the basic salary appointed to posts of experts, assistant experts and candidates for experts, and the amounts of seniority and function allowances, with regard to the scope of responsibilities conferred and the position held.

 - 1. The expert's working day may not be longer than 8 hours and 40 hours per week on the average. - 2.
 The work timetable in a week and the duration of individual working weekdays shall be determined taking into account the terms and conditions of work provided for the whole personnel of the Patent Office.
 Non-working days at the Office shall be added to the rest leave time. - 3.
 A person serving as an expert for at least 10 years shall be entitled to an extra rest leave of six working days, and after 20 years of service on that post of twelve working days. - 4.
 On the conditions complying with the provisions of the Act on civil service, a person serving as an expert for a period not less than five years may be granted by the President of the Patent Office payable leave for recuperation. - 5.
-For the period of disability to work in consequence of a disease suffered, an expert shall be entitled to receive the salary and a sick allowance for a period of one year at the amount and on the conditions laid down in separate provisions.

-6. Paragraphs (3) to (5) shall not apply to assistant experts.
+For the period of disability to work in consequence of a disease suffered, an expert shall be entitled to receive the salary and a sick allowance for a period of one year at the amount and on the conditions laid down in separate provisions. - 6.
+Paragraphs (3) to (5) shall not apply to assistant experts.